evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 laptops and black terminals.
 Pretty exciting!
 By chance My Uber driver to downtown told me he was applying to a free machine learning course ran by Google.
-On the way I noticed that the billboards next to the highways were directly targetting developers.
+On the way I noticed that the billboards next to the highways were directly targeting developers.

 <a href="https://flic.kr/p/BhbaZE"><img src="https://farm1.staticflickr.com/632/23155535556_a2a3bb87e8_z.jpg" style="max-width: 100%"></a>

 SF felt like the Mecca of tech, but also the center of capitalism.
 There is a lot of money, but not a lot of wealth.
 Salaries are the highest I've personally seen, but so is the cost of living.

 As a software engineer this more or less evens out (compared to Toronto, where I've lived and worked for a long time), but if you're not in the business it's rough.

 Before I moved to SF I never had the intention to move to the Bay.
 It just wasn't a goal for me.
 But when the opportunity arose, we felt that for the trip